The concepts and connections between concepts which are to receive special

 Those who have always thought that the verbal expressions ('names') for

-numbers must take the base-10 system as their frame of reference, almost
+numbers must take the radix-10 or 'base-10' system as their frame of

 At Eighty I Should Give Up.

-That poem reveals the verbal expressions possible for the denary
+That poem reveals the verbal expressions possible for the (decimal-)denary

 Binary?!